CASDA Educational Facilitators

 iPads in Education

-Mike is a 30-year veteran educator currently working as a House Principal at Farnsworth Middle School in the Guilderland Central School District.
-Prior to his administrative career, Mike taught English Language Arts in middle and high school in Guilderland, achieving National Board Certification in 2006.
+Mike is a 32-year veteran educator.
+Before joining the CASDA faculty, he worked as an administrator at both the high school and middle school levels.
+Prior to his administrative career, Mike taught English Language Arts in middle and high school, achieving National Board Certification in 2006.
 He has worked extensively in support of students at risk as well as led his building’s professional development efforts.

 Grading for Learning (Using a standards-based approach)

 Professional Development (Successful practices at the building level)